Bram-tenCate/Minor-datascience/Evaluating a model.md

-# Evaluatizing a model and visualizing the outcome
+# Evaluating a model and visualizing the outcome

 ## Foodboost